Railways

 Dereham, Norfolk,

-The railway has its headquarters in Dereham and runs south to Wymondham Abbey Halt station.
-Currently the line is also being restored north of Dereham towards North Elmham and County School stations.
-The Mid-Norfolk Railway is owned and run by the registered charity, The Mid-Norfolk Railway Preservation Trust.
-The Trust is owned by the railway’s members, some of whom volunteer their time and varied skills to the railway.
+The railway is headquartered in Dereham and runs south to Wymondham Abbey Halt station.
+Restoration work is also underway north of Dereham, extending towards North Elmham and County School stations.
+The Mid-Norfolk Railway is owned and operated by the registered charity, the Mid-Norfolk Railway Preservation Trust.
+The Trust is owned by the railway’s members, many of whom volunteer their time and skills to help maintain and run the railway.

 Location